0xllill/Findings_Details/README.md

 # About Me

 Hey !
-I'm Lilian ,an old independent blockchain security researcher currently active in audit contests on platforms such as Sherlock,Code4rena and Codehawks.
+I'm Lilian ,an old web2 cybersecurity engineer which has moved to an independent smart contract security researcher currently active in audit contests on platforms such as Sherlock,Code4rena and Codehawks.
+Never been that happy since I take this move.
 Here, you can see some of my past findings and contest results.

 ### Contact Information
 I am always looking for new opportunities be it a job opening, private audit/security review or simply for collaborations.
 Feel free to reach out via: